mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 Grief and pain is such a weird state that probably not everyone might be able to feel what you are going through.
 It ain't as easy as going neck-deep into the work and avoiding the situation altogether.
 I think it had to be embarrassed.

 I had no expectations.
 And, probably never thought that I will get to learn to handle this life situation as well from the mentor.
 It was too kind of him to call.
 That one call helped me live through this.
 I was also glad that he acknowledged the fact that all this is really tough.
 Having an elder more experienced person as your friend, mentor whatever you name it.
 Greatly helps.
-Their worldview is different than yours and as I curious kid I get to learn a lot.
+Their worldview is different than yours and like a curious kid, I get to learn a lot.

 I have experienced loss before.
 But, I never experienced it from this close.